Review: InterContinental Singapore Robertson Quay

 Location

 The InterContinental sits right along Robertson Quay, one of the quieter riverside pockets in central Singapore.
-If you want to be away from Orchard Road or Marina Bay, it’s genuinely pleasant — the river is good for an evening stroll, and there are enough restaurants and bars nearby that you won’t feel stranded.
+If you want to be away from Orchard Road or Marina Bay, it’s genuinely pleasant.
+The river is good for an evening stroll, and there are enough restaurants and bars nearby that you won’t feel stranded.

 The catch is transport.
 There’s no MRT station at your doorstep, so you’ll either be taking buses or defaulting to Grab/taxis.
 We used the bus on both stays and it worked fine once you know where you’re going, but if you’re the sort of traveller who wants to hop on the MRT without thinking, this will feel inconvenient.